jpalardy/jpalardy.github.io/_posts/2016-04-05-awk-tutorial-part-1.markdown

 ## More Printing

-You know how to print one column, but what if you need print many?
+You know how to print one column, but what if you need to print many?

 {% highlight txt %}
 $ cat netflix.tsv | awk '{print $1, $6, $5}'